stuycs-softdev/proj2-pd7-02-THE-ULTIMATE-MURDER-GUIDE/README.md

 APIs we will probably use*:

-  Google Maps - For finding hardware stores for shovels, burial locations
+  Google Maps - For finding hardware stores for shovels, burial locations Google Geocoding API to make use of latitude and long. data that google maps need.

   Yelp - Lawyer ratings in case you get caught :(